FlawedAmmyy virus removal guide

 What is FlawedAmmyy?

-FlawedAmmyy is the name of a software that cyber criminals use for malicious purposes.
-To be more precise, FlawedAmmyy is a remote access trojan (RAT) that they use to access computers remotely and steal various personal data/information.
-People who have their systems infected with FlawedAmmyy might experience serious problems, it is strongly recommended to remove (uninstall) this program as soon as possible.
+FlawedAmmyy is software that cyber criminals use for malicious purposes.
+FlawedAmmyy is a remote access trojan (RAT) used to access computers remotely and steal personal data/information.
+People who have systems infected with FlawedAmmyy might experience serious problems.
+Therefore, all users are strongly recommended to remove (uninstall) this program immediately.

-FlawedAmmyy can be used to steal various private files, credentials (like logins and passwords of various accounts), take screenshots and access computer's microphone and camera.
-Cyber criminals could use it to steal Facebook, email and other accounts and use them for malicious purposes.
-For example, they could send other people malicious files, trick them into making money transactions and so on.
-Cyber criminals could use stolen private files to blackmail victims by asking money for not spreading them on the Internet/sharing them with other parties, and so on.
-The same could be done with photos taken with victim's camera or records made with microphone.
-They could also take screenshots of personal documents or other important/sensitive data or information and use them to extract money from their victims.
-One way or another, programs like FlawedAmmyy could be used to cause problems with privacy, financial loss and so on.
-If there is a reason to think that a computer is infected with this program, it should be eliminated as soon as possible.
+FlawedAmmyy can be used to steal private files and credentials (such as logins and passwords of various accounts), take screenshots, and access the computer microphone and camera.
+Cyber criminals can use it to steal Facebook, email, and other accounts, and then use them for malicious purposes.
+For example, they can send malicious files, tricking people into making money transfers, and so on.
+Cyber criminals can use stolen private files to blackmail victims by demanding ransom payments to prevent proliferating them on the internet and sharing the files with other parties.
+The same might be applied to photos taken with the victim's camera, or recordings made with the microphone.
+They can also take screenshots of personal documents or other important/sensitive information and use them to extort money from victims.
+Thus, programs such as FlawedAmmyy can lead to a number of problems relating to privacy, financial loss, and so on.
+If you suspect your computer is infected with this program, it should be eliminated immediately.